knoxa/knoxa.github.io/examples/concepts/index.md

 This example draws on data published by the [Royal Hampshire Regiment Museum](https://tigersmuseum.github.io/history/).
 The starting point is a file called [ships.txt](https://tigersmuseum.github.io/history/events/ww1/ships.txt), which is a list of noun phrases about ships taken from the WW1 chronologies mentioned on the [World War I](https://tigersmuseum.github.io/history/docs/ww1.html) page.

 The chronologies are machine-readable XHTML.
 The proper names of any ships mentioned are inside HTML *span* elements with a *class* attribute set to *vessel*.
 This makes it easy to create a dictionary of ship names from the chronologies.
 I've also hand-crafted a dictionary of nationalities, and a dictionary covering the types of ship mentioned in the noun phrases.
-In general, noun phrases concerning a common entity type will contain adjectives and nouns that can be considered attributes of the entity.
+In general, noun phrases describing an entity will contain adjectives and nouns that can be considered attributes of the entity.
 The phrases in [ships.txt](https://tigersmuseum.github.io/history/events/ww1/ships.txt) may include proper names, the classes of ship, and nationalities.

 [Formal concept analysis (FCA)](https://en.wikipedia.org/wiki/Formal_concept_analysis) is a method that takes objects and attributes and constructs a *concept lattice*.
 Each node in the lattice represents a *concept* associated with zero or more objects and zero or more attributes.
 Each object and attribute appears in the lattice only once.
 In a lattice diagram, an object attached to a concept node is associated with all the attributes reachable by moving up the diagram, and an attribute attached to a concept node is associated with all the objects reachable by moving down the diagram.